chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 ##### com.okta.action.update
 ###### value

-For the `com.okta.action.update` command, `value` should be an object containing an `appUser.profile` property set to one of the following values:
+For the `com.okta.action.update` command, `value` should be an object that contains an `appUser.profile` property set to one of the following values:

 - `FETCHED`: The user profile is fetched successfully
 - `UNKNOWN_USER`: The user does not exist in the source